jsoendermann/MongoStyleGuide/README.md

     | 0               | null          |

 <a name='other-types--numbers-as-strings'></a>
-- [6.4](#other-types--numbers-as-strings) **Numbers as strings**: Don't save numbers as strings except when saving data like phone numbers or ID numbers for which leading zeroes are significant
+- [6.4](#other-types--numbers-as-strings) **Numbers as strings**: Don't save numbers as strings except when saving data like phone numbers or ID numbers for which leading zeroes are significant and for which arithmetic operations don't make sense.

     > Why?
-It means you don't have to cast when performing arithmetic
+It means you don't have to cast when performing arithmetic.

     | :x: height             | :white_check_mark: height |
     | :---------------- | :----------------- |